bhandariroshan/featurerequest/README.md

 ## Guidelines

-Build your own public repo on github, and call it whatever you like.
-Build your solution in your repo, and include a README.md file that contains the detailed instructions for running your web app.
-Email the URL for your github repo to opsmanagers@britecore.com once you begin the project so we can review your progress.
-Prior to submission, please bring up a live hosted example.
-AWS has a free tier if you aren't certain where to host.
-Once your project is completed, please email opsmanagers@britecore.com.

 One of the major goals in this project is to see how you fill in ambiguities in your own creative way.
 There is no such thing as a perfect project here, just interpretations of the instructions above, so be creative in your approach.